-When it comes to complex items made of of many “simple” components, things are different.
+When it comes to complex items made of many “simple” components, things are different.

 All those simple components have their own failure modes with its own failure pattern.
-Because complex items have so many, varied failure modes, they typically do not exhibit a wear out age.
-Their failures do not tend to be a function of age, but occur randomly.
+Because complex items have so many, varied failure modes, they typically do not exhibit wear outage.
+Their failures do not tend to be a function of age but occur randomly.
 Their probability of failure is generally constant as represented by curves E and F.

 Most modern machinery consists of many components and should be treated as complex items.
-That means no clear wear out age.
-And without a clear wear out age performing time based overhauls is ineffective.
+That means no clear wear outage.
+And without clear wear out age performing time-based overhauls is ineffective.
 And wasteful of our scarce resources.

-Only where we can prove that an item has a wear out age does performing a time based overhaul or component replacement make sense.
+Only where we can prove that an item has wear outage does performing time-based overhaul or component replacement make sense.

 Hidden failures are failures that remain undetected during normal operation.
 They only become evident when you need the item to work (failure on demand).
 Or when you conduct a test to reveal the failure – a failure finding task.